 “Add in wispy bangs for an even different look,” says Bradley.

-From adding greenery to fabric, there’s plenty of ways to dress your hair to match your boho theme on your wedding day.
+Hair accessories are a great way to dress your hair to match your boho theme on your wedding day.

 “I like to weave a couple of ribbons of lace through my braids or pin small flowers throughout the hair depending on the look we are going for.
 For an easier approach, you can simply add a bridal leaf hair clip or a dried flower comb to your style,” explains Boatman.